onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_annotation_model.md

 ***Defaults***: batch_size: 1, learning_rate: 0.0003, epochs=10000

+### frcnn-res101-lowp

+This is a type of faster-rcnn model with ResNet101 backbone with low number of proposals.
+If you are not sure about which model to use then we recommend you use SSD based model (i.e ssd-mobilenet-v2).
+If you are looking for more complex and accurate model then check out frcnn-res101-coco or frcnn-inc-resv2-atr-coco.

+For how to set epochs, you can take a look at first model since both models are faster-rcnn based.

+Please note that current implementation of faster-rcnn inTensorFlow Object Detection API does not support batch training.
+That is, you shouldn't change batch_size.

+***Defaults***: batch_size: 1, learning_rate: 0.0003, epochs=10000

 ### frcnn-res50-coco

  This is a type of faster-rcnn model with ResNet50 backbone.
 If you are not sure about which model to use then we recommend you use SSD based model (i.e ssd-mobilenet-v2).
 If you are looking for more complex and accurate model then check out frcnn-res101-coco or frcnn-inc-resv2-atr-coco.